 Nurses with bachelor's degrees are in high demand, and according to the Bureau of Labor Statistics, the profession is expected to grow 16% by 2024.
-Nationally, Bachelor of Science in Nursing (BSN) programs offered as a second degree are also growing in response to this demand.
+Nationally, Bachelor of Science in Nursing (BSN) programs offered as a second degree are growing in response to this demand.
 Registered Nurses, particularly those with a BSN, experience strong earning potential and high levels of career satisfaction.
 If you already hold a bachelor's or higher degree in another field and wish to pursue nursing as a second career, Concordia's Accelerated BSN program can get you on your path quickly.

 |NURS 270||Pathophysiology Acrss Lifespan||4|